python/devguide/developer-workflow/psrt.rst

    Title: [{CVE-YYYY-XXXX}] {title}

-   There is a new vulnerability affecting {project}.
+   There is a {LOW, MEDIUM, HIGH, CRITICAL} severity vulnerability affecting {project}.
-   The severity of this vulnerability is: {LOW, MEDIUM, HIGH, CRITICAL}.

    {description}